Does Vitamin C Boost Your Immune System?

-Super Natural C’s daily vitamin C dosage is 266mg.
+Vibrant Health's Vitamin C’s daily vitamin C dosage is 266mg.
 Remember, this is wholly natural, food-based vitamin C.

 Although this dose is much higher than the recommended daily amount, which is just 40mg in the UK and 90mg in the US, there is no risk of overdose; your body will naturally dispose of the vitamin C it does not need in the urine.

 As noted by the NHS, “Taking less than 1,000mg of vitamin C supplements a day is unlikely to cause any harm.”

 Indeed, higher doses are considered preferable by many experts.
 In the book Vitamin C: The Real Story, authors Steve Hickey, PhD, and Andrew W. Saul, PhD, agree that “claims for high-dose vitamin C are among the strongest scientific hypotheses possible in clinical medicine.”